 - Type of filter your A/C system requires

-- The collective air quality of your Waldorf area home
+- The entire air quality of your Waldorf area home

 - General air pollution in the Waldorf area or construction taking place nearby

-For the common 1"-3" air filters, the OEM specs basically suggest to change them bi-monthly, which is actually a great rule of thumb.
-But general rules aren't always for everybody.
-If you suffer from light to moderate allergies, you may need to upgrade the air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a remote area, own a infrequently occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
-Why do pets matter so much?
+For your standard 1"-3" air filters, the manufacturers basically suggest to change them every 30-60 days, which is actually a great rule of thumb.
+However, general guidelines are not applicable to all.
+If you suffer from light to moderate allergies, you might require an upgraded air filter or change them even more frequently than OEM specifications.
+On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+Why do we call out our beloved pets?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Of course, the air filter is just doing its job by capturing pet hair and dander, but tremendously dirty filters can cause weak HVAC performance.
+Of course, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause weak HVAC performance.

 - Vacation home or single occupant homes without pets or allergies: Change 6-12 months